 Dialing an extension or an outside number and playing the mailbox's Name and Extension recording and saying the total number of messages and how many of them are unheard.
 This is useful when message waiting lights cannot be lit by a single line port or when users wish to be notified at home after hours.

 voice server

-A server for voice messaging and related operations.
-The Amanda voice server interacts with all the nodes running the Amanda clients.
+The Amanda Voice Server interacts with all the nodes running the Amanda for Workgroups clients.

 Index